-For those Permanent Regular Employees so requiring prescription Safety Glasses in the performance of their duties, the City will pay 100% of the cost of such lenses, provided they are deemed to be "industrial" as specified in the Occupational Health and Safety Regulation.
-(Revised March 1, 2004)
+For those Permanent Regular Employees so requiring prescription Safety Glasses in the performance of their duties, the City will pay 100% of the cost of such lenses.
+Further an employee will be entitled to a maximum of one (1) pair of safety lenses in a twelve (12) month period and will be required to provide the old pair to demonstrate need prior to being reimbursed.
+The lenses must deemed to be "industrial" as specified in the Occupational Health and Safety Regulation.
+Employees who are reimbursed under the City's extended health plan for this purchase will not be entitled to reimbursement from the City.